The future of occupational health screening

 Amplivox’s approach focuses on delivering solutions that support both compliance, affordability and evolving programme needs, enabling consistent, high-quality screening across different environments.

-By focusing on early risk identification, flexible delivery, and data-driven insight to support prevention rather than retrospective diagnosis, and by working closely with occupational health providers and employers, we ensure hearing conservation programmes can adapt to today’s more diverse and distributed workplaces, while maintaining clinical integrity.
+By focusing on early risk identification, flexible delivery, and data-led insight, we support prevention over late diagnosis.
+By working closely with occupational health providers and employers, we help hearing conservation programmes fit today’s diverse workplaces, while maintaining clinical integrity.

 This thinking underpins the development of our hearing screening and diagnostic audiometers.